duaazahur/Marketing-Analytics/Marketing-Mix-Modeling-Meridian-SHAP/README.md

 The model also incorporates non-paid and control variables such as organic traffic, email, referral traffic, trend, seasonality, and Black Friday effects.

-> **Note:** The raw dataset is not included in the public portfolio repository unless redistribution is permitted.

 ---

 ## Methodology